kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## The Old World

-We once built models from scratch.
+We once built models from scratch
-We gathered our own data.
+We gathered our own data
-We tested many specifications.
+We tested many specifications
 We prized parsimony — the simplest model that explained the data

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.